wp-plugins/wizscriber-video-scribing-banner-ads/readme.txt

 - You can add unlimited messages
 - You can use it on more than one page or post

-Just copy the schortcode and paste it on the pages or posts you want it to appear.
+Just copy the shortcode and paste it in the pages or posts you want whiteboard ads to appear.

 = Learn More About wizMotions  =